zehreken/simple-blog-generator/posts/2026-03-04-reinforcement-learning-and-life-lessons.md

 updated = "2026-03-04"
 tags = "#reinforcement-learning #artificial-intelligence" markdown = """
-One of the most important concepts or ideas in RL is the balance or tension between exploration and exploitation.
-It is very important to understand these terms.
-In reinforcement learning, the learning agent interacts with its environment, makes observations and acts.
-And these actions either get rewarded or punished.
-Since these agents do not have neurotransmitters like animals do, a positive number is good enough for a reward and a negative number is bad enouhg as punishment.
-The goal of the learning agent is maximizing the total number that the reward represents.
-To do that it has two strategies.
-One is exploitation and the other is exploration.
-When the training starts the first time the agent tries random actions and finds some actions that give positive rewards.
-The agent can then decide to do that same action for a long time or even forever.
-This is called exploitation and it is a strategy that can get the agent a lot of rewards.
-The problem with the exploitation strategy is that the agents could find an action that gave even more rewards.
-On the other hand, the agent could keep exploring for a long tiem or even forever and try new actions but skip the ones that gave really high rewards because of exploring.
-As you can see, for the agent there is an important balance between exploitation and exploration, it is not good to stick with the first action that gives a reward and it is not good to constantly change your actions even if the some of them are rewarded very generously.

-I was thinking about this and realized that real life is very similar.
-After all, most machine learning algorithms including RL are modeled after animal biology and behaviour.
-As a young person in life, as in the simulation, we do several actions.
-Some of us study hard at school and get rewarded early in life only to find out that life after school generally rewards the opposite behaviour.
-Or sometimes we find good relationships that rewards us but we still want to explore and since life is not a game, it is really hard to get back to a previous state.
+One of the most fundamental concepts in Reinforcement Learning is the tension between exploration and exploitation.
+To understand RL, you must understand these two terms.

+In this framework, a learning agent interacts with its environment by making observations and taking actions.
+These actions are either rewarded or punished.
+Since agents don't have neurotransmitters like we do, a simple positive number serves as a reward, while a negative number acts as punishment.
+The scale of these rewards is what ultimately drives the agent to prioritize certain actions over others.
+The Two Strategies

+The agent’s ultimate goal is to maximize the cumulative reward.
+To achieve this, it employs two strategies:

+* Exploitation: When an agent first starts training, it tries random actions.
+Once it finds an action that yields a positive reward, it might decide to repeat that action indefinitely.
+This "greedy" strategy ensures a steady stream of known rewards, but it has a major flaw: by refusing to branch out, the agent may never discover an even larger reward hidden elsewhere.

+* Exploration: Conversely, an agent could explore forever, constantly trying new things while ignoring or forgetting the actions that previously paid off generously.

+To solve this, researchers use the epsilon-greedy algorithm.
+This approach balances the two by exploiting known rewards most of the time (say, 90%) while exploring the action space every now and then (the remaining 10%).
+Often, this ratio shifts further toward exploitation as the simulation progresses and the agent becomes more "knowledgeable."

+### The Human Algorithm

+Real life mirrors this logic deeply, which makes sense, considering RL is modeled after animal biology and behavior.
+When we are young, our "action space" is vast.
+Some of us study hard and receive early rewards in school, only to realize later that the professional world often rewards the opposite behavior: thinking outside the box.
+Others pour their energy into sports, where only a tiny percentage find success before their physical window closes.

+Relationships follow a similar pattern.
+We might find a rewarding partnership but feel the itch to keep exploring.
+However, unlike a simulation, life is not a game; you cannot always "reset" to a previous state once an action is taken.
+The Constraint of Time

+In theory, an RL agent has no time constraints, it can run as long as there is compute power.
+But we "mere humans" have a finite clock.
+Our action space is constantly shrinking.
+At ten years old, the dream of an Olympic gold medal is a valid data point in your action space; a few decades later, that option simply disappears.

+This leads to the ultimate human question: How do we know when we’ve found a "good enough" life path, versus when we are simply settling because we’re afraid to keep looking?
 """